nomahi/PINMA/README.md

 # PINMA package

-## Improved Methods for Constructing Prediction Intervals for Network Meta-Analysis
+## Improved Methods for Constructing Prediction Intervals of Network Meta-Analysis

 Parametric bootstrap and Kenward-Roger-type adjustment methods to construct prediction intervals for network meta-analysis are implementable.